Skip to content

 ntfy.baseUrl string "" Public base URL of the instance (e.g. https://ntfy.example.com).

-ntfy.authDefaultAccess string read-write Default access for unauthenticated users: read-write, read-only, deny-all.
+ntfy.authDefaultAccess string read-write Default access for unauthenticated users: read-write, read-only, write-only, deny-all.

 ntfy.behindProxy boolean true Trust X-Forwarded-For headers for correct client IP and rate limiting.